Conditional branching in Java

 }

-It seems like a correct method but there a defect in the code.
-For most of the number it will work fine but for example, for 15
+It seems like a correct method but there is a defect in the code.
+For most of the numbers it will work fine but for example, for 15 it will print Buzz but it should print FizzBuzz.

 public void fizzBuzz(int num) {